zhangxunhui/TSE_pull-based-development/README.md

 13. different_periods_common_proj_ids.csv is the list of project id for the analysis of RQ2_different_periods.

 14. config.yaml.example is a template, and you need to create file config.yaml similar to the template.

+15. mcr_papers.xlsx is the file containing all extra papers related to "modern code review".
+Column `related` means whether the papers is related to patch decision, `note` shows the note that we take while filtering papers, `snowballing` presents the papers that are found during the backward snowballing process, `factors & results` means the factors and results extracted from the papers if related.